 1. Introduction to CTEs

-clause and can be referenced within the same query.
+A CTE is defined using the WITH clause and can be referenced within the same query.
 It improves readability and makes complex queries easier to understand.

 2. Creating a Simple CTE